JvanKatwijk/qt-dab/README.md

 CONFIG		+= try_epg
 ```

-If `try_epg` is configured then EPG (which stands for Electronic Program Guide) data will be written to xml files.
+If `try_epg` is configured then EPG (Electronic Program Guide) data will be written to `*.xml` files.
 Please select the service carrying EPG data.

-If you are compiling/running for an x64 based PC with SSE, then
-you could set
+If you are compiling/running for an x64 based PC with SSE, then you could set
 ```
 #CONFIG          += NEON_RPI2
 #CONFIG          += NEON_RPI3